Keeping an Eye on Things: Deep Learned Features for Long-Term Visual Localization

 \subsection{Loss Functions}

-In their paper on radar localization, Barnes and Posner \cite{barnes2020} supervise training using only a loss on the estimated pose.
-We found that this was insufficient for our approach and therefore also include a loss on the 3D coordinates of the matched keypoints, similar to \cite{christiansen2019}.
-For our particular training datasets, we only use a subset of the pose \ac{DOF} for supervision.
+Barnes and Posner \cite{barnes2020} supervise training using only a loss on the estimated pose.
+We found this was insufficient for our approach and also include a loss on the 3D coordinates of the matched keypoints, similar to \cite{christiansen2019}.
+We generate the keypoint ground truth from the poses and do not require additional keypoint correspondence data.
+These losses are sufficient and we do not need to add losses for descriptors or scores.
+For our training datasets, we only use a subset of the pose \ac{DOF} for supervision due to accuracy variability in the remaining DOF for some sequences.
 Specifically, we use the robot longitudinal direction, $\alpha$, lateral offset, $\beta$, and heading, $\gamma$.
 For this reason, we modify the keypoint loss to only use these \ac{DOF}s.

 Using (\ref{eq:inv_cam_model}), we can compute the 3D coordinates of the keypoints in the source and target camera frames.
 Given the ground truth pose, $\mbf{T}_{ts}$, we form a pose

 that we use to transform the source keypoints.
 Because we transform the source points in the plane, we only compare the $x$ and $y$ point coordinates: